-The value-added tax for medicines in both the Netherlands and Belgium is 6%.
-The Netherlands has about 2,000 pharmacies; multiple ownership was legalised in 1987.
-Since 1999, non-pharmacists have been able to own pharmacies and employ pharmacists to supervise them, and 32% of community pharmacies are considered part of a pharmacy chain, with owners being mainly wholesale companies.
+The Netherlands has about 2,000 pharmacies.
+Multiple ownership was actually legalized in 1987.
+Since 1999, non-pharmacists have been able to own pharmacies and employ pharmacists to supervise them.

 Kruidvat, part of the A.S.
 Watson group, was one of the pharmacy and drugstore chains with more than 100 branches in the country.
 There were 969 Kruidvat stores in the Netherlands in 2022.
 In Belgium, pharmacies can also be owned by pharmacists, non-pharmacists, partnerships and companies, Febelco being the largest chain in Belgium with a yearly revenue of $US 1,7 billion.
 Moreover, the pharmacy pricing level is 30% higher in Belgium compared to the Netherlands.

 The self-medication and pharma market in the Benelux is full of opportunities you should consider if you’re looking to expand your business internationally.
 Contact the Chameleon Pharma Consulting Group to have more information about Market Entry, Regulatory topics or GMP Certificates!

 Belgium and the Netherlands’ OTC and pharma markets in 2035